 - Personal Locator Beacon

 It’s expensive.
-But if you’re buying foulweather gear, well you’re anticipating being in foul weather.
+But if you’re buying foul-weather gear for offshore sailing, you’re anticipating being in foul weather.
 You can’t tell how bad it’s going to get.
 But you can be sure that the worse it gets, the more you will thank yourself for buying the best.
 Expect to spend over $1,000 for a set.
 Musto, Henry Lloyd and Helly Hansen are the established brands.
-Sail Racing from Sweden and Zhik (pronounced “Zike”) out of Australia are newer, cooler brands and between them are currently favoured by most of the sailors on the America’s Cup/World Cup/World Championship tour.
+Sail Racing from Sweden and Zhik (pronounced “Zike”) out of Australia are newer, cooler brands and between them are currently favoured by most of the sailors on the America’s Cup/SailGP/World Championship tour.
 If in doubt between several options, buy the better quality one.
 You won’t regret it when you're out there.

-Following on the logic of purchasing decent foulweather gear, your deckvest also needs to be the best you can find.
-It needs to auto-inflate when in water but ideally not when you are getting smashed by waves when hiking!
-Spinock are well known in this area with their 5D Pro shown here.
+Following on the logic of purchasing decent foulweather gear, if you're sailing offshore, your deckvest also needs to be the best you can find.
+It needs to auto-inflate when in water but ideally not when you are getting smashed by waves when hiking.
+Spinock are well known in this area with their 6D shown here.
 Pay attention to airport/airline security when flying with this as it has a CO2 canister.
 Spinlock have something to say about this here.

 3. Find a great headlamp with a red light.

-The red light is essential as it can help maintain your night vision when you are on a night watch.
+A red light is essential as it can help maintain your night vision when you are on a night watch.
 Cheap headlamps can be purchased at the supermarket but they are not worth it.
 You need a good quality, waterproof model.
-This doesn’t necessarily mean expensive.
-You need to be able to check sails at night with a decent white light and make your way around the cockpit and cabin with your red light.
+This no longer means expensive.
+You need to be able to check sails at night with decent white light and make your way around the cockpit and cabin with your red light.
 Changing between red and white easily is also a plus.
 Some have a USB-recharge feature which is brilliant should you not be able to find a corner store selling AAA batteries in the middle of the Atlantic.
-Otherwise buy yourself some rechargeable batteries and a little solar charger.
-Here is the headlamp I own and love (a Black Diamond Storm), and costs around $40.
-Here is a cheaper headlamp if you’re on a budget (still good although not as waterproof as the Storm and without the green/blue colours) and here is the Petzl model shown left if your budget is higher and you want the best.
-Both are decent.
+Otherwise, buy yourself some rechargeable batteries and a little solar charger.
+Here is the headlamp I own and love (a Black Diamond Storm), and costs around $50.
+Here is a cheaper headlamp if you’re on a budget (still good although not as waterproof as the Storm and here is the Petzl model shown if your budget is higher and you want the best.
+This Petzl also offers a rechargeable battery and a cool lantern attachment.

 4. Get a Leatherman or similar multi-tool.

 When I passed this around to some sailing buddies, the need for a decent multi-tool was unanimous.
-The two main brands around are US-made Leatherman, with a tool like the Wave shown here, or the Swiss Victorinox version called the Spirit.
+The two main brands around are US-made Leatherman, with a tool like the Sidekick shown here, or the Charge Plus Titanium if your budget allows for it. version called the Spirit.
 Both are excellent.
 Get a lanyard.

 5. Waterproof, hand-held, VHF radio.